 - 1. Regulation 6 provides that a listed entity shall appoint a qualified company secretary as the compliance officer. - 2.
-Regulation 7 (3) requires that the listed entity shall submit a compliance certificate to the exchange, duly signed by both the compliance officer of the listed entity and the authorised representative of the share transfer agent, wherever applicable, within one month of end of each half of the financial year, certifying that all activities in relation to both physical and electronic share transfer facility are maintained either in house or by Registrar to an issue and share transfer agent registered with SEBI. - 3.
-Regulation 16 (1) (d) provides that "Senior Management" shall mean Officers/Personnel of the listed entity who are members of its core management team excluding Board of directors and normally this shall comprise all members of management one level below Chief Executive Officer/ Managing Director/

-Whole Time Director/ Manager (including Chief Executive Officer/Manager, in case they are not part of the board) and shall specifically include Company Secretary and Chief Financial Officer.
+Regulation 7 (3) requires that the listed entity shall submit a compliance certificate to the exchange, duly signed by both the compliance officer of the listed entity and the authorised representative of the share transfer agent, wherever applicable, within 30 days of end of the financial year, certifying that all activities in relation to both physical and electronic share transfer facility are maintained either in house or by Registrar to an issue and share transfer agent registered with SEBI. - 3.
+Regulation 16 (1) (d) provides that "Senior Management" shall mean Officers/Personnel of the listed entity who are members of its core management team excluding Board of directors and normally this shall comprise all members of management one level below Chief Executive Officer/ Managing Director/ Whole Time Director/ Manager (including Chief Executive Officer/Manager, in case they are not part of the board) and shall specifically include Company Secretary and Chief Financial Officer.

-- 4. Regulation 24A mandates that every listed entity and its material unlisted subsidiaries incorporated in India shall undertake Secretarial Audit and shall annex with its Annual Report, a Secretarial Audit Report, given by a Company Secretary in Practice, in such form as may be specified with effect from the year ended March 31, 2019. - 5.
-Regulation 40 (9) requires that the share transfer agent and/ or the in-house share transfer facility, as the case may be, produces a certificate from a practising Company Secretary within one month of the end of each half of the financial year, certifying that all certificates have been issued within thirty days of the date of lodgement for transfer, sub-division, consolidation, renewal, exchange or endorsement of calls/allotment monies. - 6.
-Regulation 56 (1) (d) provides that a half-yearly certificate regarding maintenance of hundred percent asset cover in respect of listed non-convertible debt securities, by either a practising Company Secretary or a practicing Chartered Accountant, along with the half yearly financial results. - 7.
-Schedule V, Clause E requires compliance certificate from either the auditors or practising Company Secretaries regarding compliance of conditions of corporate governance to be annexed with the directors' report. - 8.
+- 4. Regulation 24A mandates that every listed entity and its material unlisted subsidiaries incorporated in India shall undertake Secretarial Audit and shall annex with its Annual Report, a Secretarial Audit Report, given by a Company Secretary in Practice, in such form as may be specified with effect from the year ended March 31, the annual report of the listed entity. - 5.
+Regulation 40 (9) requires that the share transfer agent and/ or the in-house share transfer facility, as the case may be, produces a certificate from a practising Company Secretary within 30 days of the end of the financial year, certifying that all certificates have been issued within thirty days of the date of lodgement for transfer, sub-division, consolidation, renewal, exchange or endorsement of calls/allotment monies. - 6.
+Schedule V, Clause E requires compliance certificate from either the auditors or practising Company Secretaries regarding compliance of conditions of corporate governance to be annexed with the directors' report. - 7.
 As per Schedule V, Part C, Clause 10 (i), a certificate from a Company Secretary in practice that none of the directors on the board of the company have been debarred or disqualified from being appointed or continuing as Directors of Companies by SEBI/ Ministry of Corporate Affairs or any such Statutory Authority.